#843 Stories of a desperate poignancy

 In an interview the author says, “Far too often, books end up being clever but have no soul.”
 Whatever else readers of this short story collection might feel, they will almost certainly retain a lingering sense of having read a book with soul.

 Born on Vancouver Island, Theo Dombrowski grew up in Port Alberni and studied at the University of Victoria and later in Nova Scotia and London, England.
 With a doctorate in English literature, he returned to teach at Royal Roads, the University of Victoria, and finally at Lester Pearson College at Metchosin.
 He also studied painting and drawing at the Banff School of Fine Arts and at UVic.
 Theo is the author and illustrator of popular guide, travel, and hiking books including Secret Beaches of the Salish Sea (Heritage House, 2012), Seaside Walks of Vancouver Island (Rocky Mountain Books, 2016), Family Walks and Hikes of Vancouver Island — Volume 1: Victoria to Nanaimo, and Volume 2: Nanaimo North to Strathcona Park (Rocky Mountain Books, 2018), reviewed by Chris Fink-Jensen in The Ormsby Review no. 384, September 25, 2018.
-He has also written a Kindle book, When Baby Boomers Retire: Getting the Full Scoop, and you can learn more about him here.
+He has also written a Kindle book, When Baby Boomers Retire, and you can learn more about him here.
 Theo lives at Nanoose Bay.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.